shakfu/cymongoose/docs/quickstart.rst

 Quickstart Guide
 ================

-This guide will help you create your first pymongoose application in just a few minutes.
+This guide will help you create your first cymongoose application in just a few minutes.

 Basic HTTP Server
 -----------------